s-handyside/mcp-server-atlassian-confluence/README.md

 5. **Test the Tool**:
     - In the chat sidebar, ensure Agent mode is active
-    - Try asking: "give me my public IP" or "analyze this IP: 8.8.8.8"
+    - Try asking: "search Confluence for information about project X" or "show me the Confluence page with title Y"
-    - Cursor AI will use the MCP tool to fetch and display the requested information
+    - Cursor AI will use the MCP tool to fetch and display the requested information from your Confluence instance

 ## Using as a CLI Tool